justlark/pup-os/README.md

 # PupOS 🐶

-🚧 This repo is under construction 🚧

 PupOS is a furry Linux distro built on [Fedora Atomic](https://fedoraproject.org/atomic-desktops/).

-This repo is currently mostly a playground for exploring distro customization.
-I anticipate most changes from the base image will be fairly superficial/cosmetic.
+## Why PupOS?

+This distro mostly exists as a playground for exploring distro customization and a tool for luring my friends into trying Linux by making it vaguely furry.
+Don't take it too seriously.

 ## Changes